History of Marines in Timeline

 In 1993, the Ukrainian Marine Corps was founded from a unit of the former Soviet Naval Infantry.

-2000: Disbandment of Bornholm Infantry Regiment
+2000: Disbandment of the Bornholm Infantry Regiment

 In 2000, the Bornholm Infantry Regiment, formerly the Marineregimentet, was disbanded.

-2007: Creation of Cambodian Marine Force
+2007: Creation of Naval Infantry Brigade

 In 2007, the Royal Cambodian Navy created a force of 2,000 marines known as the 31st Naval Infantry Brigade.

-2010: Iraqi Navy Force Size
+2010: Iraqi Navy force size

-By 2010, the Iraqi Navy was expected to consist of 2,000 to 2,500 sailors and 800 marines.
+By 2010, the Iraqi Navy aimed to consist of 2,000 to 2,500 sailors.

-2011: UAE Marine Battalion Merged into Presidential Guard
+2011: UAE Marine Battalion Merged

 In 2011, the UAE Marine Battalion was merged into the United Arab Emirates Presidential Guard.

-2012: Amphibious Light Infantry Role for 2nd Battalion, Royal Australian Regiment
+2012: Amphibious Light Infantry Role

-April 2014: Formation of German Navy Sea Battalion
+April 2014: Formation of the Sea Battalion

 November 2016: Establishment of Sri Lanka Marine Corps